-perature (section A), the curve shows a distinct bend and then gradually increases up to the beginning of the experimentally detectable plastic behavior (section B = quasi-linear region).
+The typical curve begins with a zero gradient at absolute zero (Figure 12) and increases slowly.
+At about room temperature (section A), the curve shows a distinct bend and then gradually increases up to the beginning of the experimentally detectable plastic behavior (section B = quasi-linear region).
 A distinct bend in the extension curve characterizes the transition from the predominantly elastic to the more visco elastic behavior of the glass (section C = transformation range).
 As a result of increasing structural mobility, the temperature dependencies of almost all glass properties are distinctly changed.
-This transformation range is characterized by the transformation temperature $T{\alpha}$ according to ISO 7884-8.
-Figure 13 shows the linear thermal expansion curves of five glasses; 8330 and 4210 roughly define the normal range of technical glasses, with expansion coefficients $\alpha{(20^{\circ}C; 300^{\circ}C)} = 3.3 - 12 \times 10^{-6}$ /K. The linear thermal expansion is an essential variable for the sealability of glasses with other materials and for thermally induced stress formation, and is therefore of prime importance for glass applications.
+This transformation range is characterized by the transformation temperature T_a according to ISO 7884-8.
+Figure 13 shows the linear thermal expansion curves of five glasses; 8330 and 4210 roughly define the normal range of technical glasses, with expansion coefficients $\alpha{(20\,^{\circ}\text{C};\;300\,^{\circ}\text{C})} = 3.3 - 12\,x\,10^{-6}/\text{K}$.
+The linear thermal expansion is an essential variable for the sealability of glasses with other materials and for thermally induced stress formation, and is therefore of prime importance for glass applications.